AlmondOffSec/PassTheCert/Python/README.md

   * `modify_computer`: Modify the password of the computer

-* Contrained delegation attack
+* Constrained delegation attack
-  * `add_computer -delegated-services`: Add a computer configured with contrained delegated services store in `msDS-AllowedToDelegateTo` new computer's attributes.
+  * `add_computer -delegated-services`: Add a computer configured with constrained delegated services store in `msDS-AllowedToDelegateTo` new computer's attributes.

 * RBCD attack